RajeshKGangwar/IPL-SCORE-PREDICTOR-ML/README.md

 ## Bug / Feature Request

-If you find some bug/defect or if you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/RajeshKGangwar/IPL-SCORE-PREDICTOR-ML/issues).
+If you find some bug/defect or if you would like to request a new function, feel free to do so by opening an issue [here](https://github.com/RajeshKGangwar/IPL-SCORE-PREDICTOR-ML/issues).

 ## Technologies Used